DanielAbreuAcosta/Ecu_bat_micro/README.md

 samtools head -n 100 barcodexx.bam
 ```

-remember to replace the `barcodexx.bam` with your filename
+remember to replace the `barcodexx.bam` with your filename.

 ### Data Visualization

 In order to clean up the data, first look into the quality of the reads, as well as their length, this can be done with NanoPlot.

-This package prefers fastq files, so first transform them using samtools
+This package prefers fastq files, so first transform them using samtools:

 ``` console
 samtools fastq dorado_sup_out/barcode01.bam > samtools_fastq_out/barcode01.fastq
 ```

-Now, use NanoPlot to generate a report for each barcode
+Now, use NanoPlot to generate a report for each barcode:

 ``` conda
 NanoPlot -t 2 --fastq samtools_fastq_out/barcode01.fastq --loglength --plots kde --title barcode01 -o nanoplot_out/barcode01
 ```

-`-t 2` makes the package run in two threads
+`-t 2` makes the package run in two threads, this can speed up the process with more powerful gpus.

-`--fastq samtools_fastq_out/barcode01.fastq` gives the file type and the file name
+`--fastq samtools_fastq_out/barcode01.fastq` gives the file type and the file name.

-`--loglength` puts read lengths on a logarithmic scale
+`--loglength` puts read lengths on a logarithmic scale.

-`kde` creates a kernel density estimate plot (kde plot), which is a method for visualizing the distribution of the data, similar to a histogram (<https://seaborn.pydata.org/generated/seaborn.kdeplot.html>)
+`kde` creates a kernel density estimate plot (kde plot), which is a method for visualizing the distribution of the data, similar to a histogram (<https://seaborn.pydata.org/generated/seaborn.kdeplot.html>).

-`--title barcode01` Puts the title on all plots
+`--title barcode01` Puts the title on all plots.

-`-o nanoplot_out/barcode01` puts all generated graphs in this directory
+`-o nanoplot_out/barcode01` puts all generated graphs in this directory.

+\_\_\_\_

 ### Quality Filtering

-Remove short and low-quality reads using Filtlong or NanoFilt.
+Remove short and low-quality reads using Filtlong or NanoFilt:

 ``` console
 bash